kilodussin/Agile-group-6/README.md

 This project supports the United Nations Sustainable Development Goals, with a particular focus on **Goal 4: Quality Education**.

 ## **How to run the game:**
+Go to aplication map and in the map you will find main.
+Run main and you will be able to run the game :)